wither/Notes/thm/dogcat/README.md

 ![](images/cgroup.png)

-> In the /opt/backups folder, backup.sh is being backed up every minute
+> In the `/opt/backups` folder, `backup.sh` is being backed up every minute.

 ![](images/backups.png)

-> Overwrite backup.sh to get a reverse shell
+> Overwrite `backup.sh` to get a reverse shell

 ![](images/overwrite.png)

-> Append the reverse shell onto the file and wait for it to execute to get a shell
+> Append the reverse shell onto `backup.sh` and wait for the cronjob to execute it to get a shell.

 ![](images/reverse.png)